tizhproger/now_playing/README.md

 # Now Playing widget for OBS

-> Currently working with Chrome and Firefox.
+> Currently working with Chrome, Firefox and Opera.

+> Also important to note, that server part designed to work only on windows.
+Other OS like MacOS or Linux will be added later.
+If you can write the server part for listed OS, feel free to contribute!

 This repository was based on [Tuna project](https://obsproject.com/forum/resources/tuna.843/) and is a modification of it.